 It’s been on my bucket list for quite a while.
 So when I had a chance to jump on Crystal Serenity for a Panama Canal cruise that included a full transit of this feat of engineering, the decision was easy.
+But it wasn’t until I really started to look at several other cruise lines’ itineraries that I realized there are choices when it comes time to choose a Panama Canal cruise.

 What if you really want to see the Panama Canal but time and/or money are a concern?
 Read on as I explain your options to experience this 48-mile man-made wonder.